 Operational (designates campaigns not intended to generate Attribution/ROI)

-In the below example, we are attributing a "Demo Request" to the "Paid Search" channel (even though it wasn't the first thing the visitor did when they came to the website).
+In the example below, we are attributing a "Demo Request" to the "Paid Search" channel (even though the demo request wasn't the first thing the visitor did when they came to the website):

 To learn more about the standard business logic for channels, here's a deep-dive article about which data schema attributes map to.